flaviomartil/yii2-url-shortener-params-multi-tenant/readme.md

-# Yii2 url shortener.
+# Yii2 url shortener with multi Tenant.

-I´ve created this library since Google closed his one.
+I´ve forked this for https://github.com/Eseperio/yii2-url-shortener

+Its a particular features i needed.
+And added some features like:
+UUID
+Modular Assets
+Redirect to controller specific using modular.
+Remove time_until.
+Check if exist a short link with same params before create another.
+And use MultiTenant.

 ## Installation